 There are also plenty of private clinics.
 Prices vary widely depending on the type of treatment you require and the experience of the specialist.
 However, operations are long-term illnesses can be very costly and could easily run up into tens of thousands.

 Harley Street in London is regarded as the home of some of the world’s leading specialists, but charge around £210 for a consultation.
 Treatments are significantly higher.
 Harley Street is only really a viable option for the mega-rich.

-Healthcare insurance is not an obligation in the UK and most expats or native take out healthcare insurance because of the wide range of free treatments available on the NHS.
+Health insurance in the UK is not an obligation and most expats take out healthcare insurance because of the wide range of free treatments available on the NHS.
 If you do not qualify for NHS treatments insurance companies such as AXA, Bupa and Allianz provide healthcare insurance for expats.
 Average private healthcare insurance premiums in the UK are £1,435 a year.